-Currency risk arising from fluctuations in non-sterling currency is limited for Amati in respect of SMCO, the VCT and the AIM IHT portfolios.
+Currency risk arising from fluctuations in non-sterling currency is limited for Amati in respect of SMCO, the VCT and the AIM IHT Service.
 These investments are primarily in UK investments and share classes denominated in GBP only, so there is no direct exposure to currency risk.
 However, diversification is looked for through companies involved in international activities to balance our exposure to the domestic economy.
 These investments therefore may have exposure to currency risk which is considered in our stock specific research.
-In relation to ASMF and AGIF, the fund's financial assets are mainly invested in equities and other transferrable securities whose prices are generally quoted in currencies other than Sterling.
+In relation to ASMF & AGIF, the funds' financial assets are mainly invested in equities and other transferrable securities whose prices are generally quoted in currencies other than Sterling.
 This can give rise to a direct currency exposure, which may create a currency gain or loss to the fund on conversion to Sterling.
+To address this issue the managers of ASMF and ASIF have the ability to hold cash in other currencies to mitigate currency risk and/or to align the currency exposure to the denomination of the assets in the relevant benchmark.